clash-lang/clash-compiler/changelog/README.md

   `CHANGELOG.md`. `aggregate-entries.py` helps to combine these entries into a changelog section, but the output still needs to be checked.

-  After adding them to `CHANGELOG.md`, the entry files are deleted.
+  After adding them to `CHANGELOG.md`, delete the changelog entry files.
+* Changes to the changelog are done in release branches and then cherry-picked back into `master`.

 I've added an example to the commit introducing this change.